 Each cycle of infection can cause permanent damage to your lungs, leading to further complications.

-How do Pulmonary Doctors Diagnose Lung Conditions?
+How Do Pulmonary Doctors Diagnose Lung Conditions?

 Lung specialists will perform various diagnostic tests to evaluate your respiratory health accurately.
+These tests may include:

-These diagnostic tests, a thorough physical examination, and a medical history review, allow the pulmonary doctor to make an accurate diagnosis and develop a personalized treatment plan.
+These diagnostic tests, a thorough physical examination, and a medical history review allow the pulmonary doctor to make an accurate diagnosis and develop a personalized treatment plan.

 Types of Treatments Pulmonary Doctors Prescribe